 Realigning TRIPS-Plus Negotiations with UN Sustainable Development Goals

-INTELLECTUAL PROPERTY AND SUSTAINABLE MARKETS, Inger Berg Ørstavik and Ole-Andreas Rognstad, eds., 2019, Forthcoming
+INTELLECTUAL PROPERTY AND SUSTAINABLE MARKETS, Ole-Andreas Rognstad and Inger Berg Ørstavik, eds., Edward Elgar Publishing, pp. 38-62, 2021

 Date Written: September 19, 2018

 In December 2015, the United Nations adopted the 2030 Agenda for Sustainable Development, which featured 17 sustainable development goals (SDGs).
 These goals were developed at a time when countries were busy negotiating TRIPS-plus bilateral, regional and plurilateral agreements.
-This chapter explores how developing countries could have attained more success by realigning TRIPS-plus intellectual property negotiations with the SDGs.
-It begins by discussing the intersection between the SDGs and the development of the intellectual property system – at both the domestic and international levels.
+This chapter explores how developing countries could realign these negotiations with the SDGs.
+It begins by discussing the intersection between these goals and the development of the intellectual property system—at both the domestic and international levels.

-The chapter then outlines the direct and indirect impediments that the recent and ongoing negotiations for TRIPS-plus trade agreements have generated to the promotion and fulfilment of the SDGs.
-These agreements include the Anti-Counterfeiting Trade Agreement, the Trans-Pacific Partnership (now the Comprehensive and Progressive Agreement for Trans-Pacific Partnership) and the Regional Comprehensive Economic Partnership.
+The chapter then outlines the direct and indirect impediments that the recent and ongoing negotiations for TRIPS-plus trade agreements have placed on the promotion and fulfilment of the SDGs.
+These agreements include the Anti-Counterfeiting Trade Agreement, the Trans-Pacific Partnership Agreement, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership Agreement.
 In view of the potential dangers and complications caused by TRIPS-plus intellectual property negotiations, this chapter concludes by identifying six distinct strategies that developing countries may deploy to ensure greater promotion and fulfilment of the SDGs.

 Suggested Citation: Suggested Citation